-The Shore Thing is an initiative of MarLIN, the Marine Life Information Network, working with schools and community groups to collect information on the marine life of rocky shores around Britain.
+The Shore Thing is an initiative of the Marine Biological Association, working with schools and community groups around the British Isles to collect information on rocky sea shore life.
 The project follows on from the UK’s Marine Biodiversity and Climate Change Programme (MarClim).
-MarClim provided strong evidence that recent climate change has resulted in changes in the abundance, population structure and biogeographic ranges of a number of intertidal indicator species.
+MarClim provides evidence that recent climate change has altered the abundance, population structure and biogeographic ranges of a number of intertidal indicator species.
 The survey protocol and methodologies have been developed from MarClim.
 All the information collected by volunteers will be made available online and will help to build a picture of the present state of UK rocky shores and measure change in the future.

 Shore Thing Survey Guide!

 This new guide sets out Shore Thing survey techniques and species identification.
 Printed on waterproof paper this A5, 24 page guide contains: a brief explanation of the main features of the rocky shore; details on how to carry out a transect survey and timed species search; anatomical features of seaweed and sea snails, and photographs and key features of 43 species.
 There is a special section on non-native species, records of which should be sent to the Marine Life Information Network (MarLIN) http://www.marlin.ac.uk/rml.php

 This guide is free of charge to Shore Thing participants.
 Please contact the Shore Thing Project Officer, Jack Sewell.
 Email: firstname.lastname@example.org or telephone: 01752 633336.
 If you would like several copies, a donation towards post and packing would be very much appreciated.